codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 ### Step 2 - Kubernetes Configuration

-You can configure a Kubernetes cluster to deploy to using the `KUBE_CONTEXT` variable.
+You can configure a Kubernetes cluster to deploy using the `KUBE_CONTEXT` variable.

 First, you'll need to connect your Kubernetes cluster with Codefresh as described [here]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/).
 Once you have a Kubernetes cluster connected, provide it to the Helm step by adding the `KUBE_CONTEXT` variable, where the value is the connection *name* that you've entered when creating the connection.
 The connection name also appears as the title of the cluster in Kubernetes integration settings (from the left sidebar go to Integrations -> Kubernetes).